bernmc/flashstor-trueNAS-fancontrol/README.md

 ---

-## Check the status of your current temp sensors
+## 2. Check the status of your current temp sensors

-First, it's useful to check which sensors your system is seeing so that you'll know that things have changed when you install the asustor kernal module.
+First, it's useful to check which sensors your system is seeing so that you'll know that things have changed when you install the asustor kernel module.

 Execute the following commands in sequence (copy & paste each line and hit enter)